On the construction problem for Hodge numbers: Proof of Theorem

-If $r+s<n$, then, by Theorem \ref{thm:main1}, $p+q=n$.
+Suppose that $r+s<n$.
+Since (\ref{eq:dom}) does not follow from the Lefschetz conditions (\ref{eq:Lineq}), Theorem \ref{thm:main1} (or Corollary \ref{cor:ineqtruncatedHodgediamond} below) shows $p+q=n$.
 Using the Lefschetz hyperplane theorem and the Hirzebruch--Riemann--Roch Formula, we see however that a smooth hypersurface $V_d\subseteq \CP^{n+1}$ of degree $d$ satisfies $h^{r,s}(V_d)\leq 1$, whereas $h^{p,q}(V_d)$ tends to infinity if $d$ does.
 This is a contradiction and so $r+s=n$ holds.

 Suppose that $r\neq s$.
 Then, considering a blow-up of $\CP^n$ in sufficiently many distinct points proves $p\neq q$.
-Thus, Corollary \ref{cor:thm:Z_n} applies and yields a contradiction.
+Since $p\neq q$ and $r\neq s$, we may then use certain examples from Theorem \ref{thm:Z_n} to deduce that (\ref{eq:dom}) follows from the Lefschetz conditions (\ref{eq:Lineq}).
+This contradicts the nontriviality of our given domination.
 Hence, $r=s$ and in particular $n=2r$ is even.

+Suppose that $p=q$.
+Considering again a blow-up of $\CP^n$ in sufficiently many distinct points then proves $c_1\geq 1$ and so (\ref{eq:dom}) follows from the Lefschetz conditions.
+This contradicts the nontriviality of (\ref{eq:dom}) and so it proves $p\neq q$.

 Suppose that $p+q<n$.
 Using high-degree hyperplane sections of $n$-dimensional examples from Theorem \ref{thm:main1}, one proves that there is a sequence of $(n-1)$-dimensional smooth complex projective varieties $(Y_j)_{j\geq 1}$ such that $h^{r-1,r-1}(Y_j)$ is bounded whereas $h^{p,q}(Y_j)$ tends to infinity if $j$ does.
-Since $n=2r$, we then have $h^{r-1,r-1}(Y_j)=h^{r,r}(Y_j)$ by the Hodge symmetries.
+(Note that we used $p\neq q$ here.)
+Since $n=2r$, we have $h^{r-1,r-1}(Y_j)=h^{r,r}(Y_j)$ by the Hodge symmetries.
 Therefore, the sequence of $n$-dimensional smooth complex projective varieties

 has bounded $h^{r,r}$ but unbounded $h^{p,q}$.
 This is a contradiction and hence shows $p+q=n$.